modern-online/latent_intimacies/demolition/readme.md

 ## Training ChatterBot with custom data

-We trained ChatterBot with our personal WhatsApp Messages.
+We trained ChatterBot on a selection of our personal WhatsApp messages, chosen for their intimate and personal nature.
 Have a look at this brief [tutorial](https://maazirfan.medium.com/building-a-chatbot-from-whatsapp-conversations-a-step-by-step-tutorial-48290cd458ef) on how to obtain data from WhatsApp and prepare it for training.

 [comment]: # (After the steps on exporting WhatsApp data, note how a user could substitute data from a different messaging platform.)